Taking our Power Back: The 2023 Build Public Renewables Act in New York & Making Climate a Popular Movement

 Author Biography:

 My name is Anjali Madgula and I am a first year MA student in the American Studies program at Rutgers-Newark.
 I previously studied English Literature, Environmental Policy, and Creative Writing at Rutgers-New Brunswick, graduating in 2021.
 I worked for the Lower Raritan Watershed Partnership to help communicate stormwater runoff issues in the Raritan River for monthly township newsletters and have been involved with various labor and environmental organizing groups in New Jersey.
-I am interested in the labor movement, environmental organizing, and how to connect the rising climate crisis to our everyday lives.
+I am interested in the labor movement, environmental organizing, and how to connect the climate crisis to our everyday lives.

 Final Report: